skoolkid/skoolkit/sphinx/source/asm.rst

 The ``@rsub`` directive makes an instruction and comment substitution in :ref:`rsubMode`.

-The syntax is equivalent to that for the :ref:`bfix` directive.
+The syntax is equivalent to that for the :ref:`rfix` directive.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |